-RESPONSE: EPA agrees that these are key questions that must be addressed in the regulatory process.
+EPA RESPONSE: We agree that these are key questions that must be addressed in the regulatory process.
 Our purpose in the assessment is to evaluate the risks resulting from a mine operated with modern conventional mitigation measures for design, operation, monitoring and maintenance, and closure.
 The regulatory process addresses significant and unacceptable risks.
 Chapter 4 of the revised assessment discusses regulatory and financial assurance requirements for mining in Alaska.